jacopok/jacopok.github.io/_pages/projects.md

 This is a list of tasks that I plan to get to in a timescale of a couple of months.

-1. Working on the inclination angle posterior feature for BAYESTAR
 1. Improving the way early-warning signals are handled and sent to observatories ([rehear](rehear))
     1. Comparing CTA slewing strategies with divergent pointing
-1. DMing a DnD campaign based on [Frozen Sick](https://www.dndbeyond.com/sources/wa/frozen-sick#FrozenSick) with Padova people
 1. Making a study about how Fisher matrix sky localization compares to BAYESTAR localization (for full signals and pre-alerts)
-1. Doing shifts in the level-0 rapid response team (on pause until August)
 1. Checking whether the placement of templates according to a greedy algorithm is a good choice for NR informativeness
 1. Checking how fast we can make a truncated template bank for updating inference ([rehear](../projects/rehear))
 1. GWFish long-term things